noahonfyre/stardust/README.md

 ---

-- 25+ new vanilla-style enchantments with unique mechanics.
+- 20+ new vanilla-style enchantments with unique mechanics.
+- Flattening of enchantment costs, making them drain the same amount of experience every time.
+- Custom tooltips with extensive new capabilities.
+- No more "Too expensive!" level limitation in anvils.
+- Enchantments incompatible with each other are drastically reduced.
 - Bow enchantments now work on Crossbows!
-- Mending is now compatible with Infinity as well as Piercing with Multishot.
-- No more "Too expensive!" level limitation in anvils.
-- English & German translations for both enchantments and their descriptions.
+- And even more!

 ---